-The CHAS does not ask about gender identity or gender expression, so we have no data on respondents who identify as transgender.
+The CHAS does not ask about gender identity, so we have no data on respondents who identify as transgender.
 The CHAS also doesn’t ask the respondent whether other members of their household — including children — are straight, gay, lesbian, bisexual or something else.

 Still, the survey question is providing important data.
 The number of Colorado adults who tell us they are LGB has increased 33 percent since the 2013 survey, which projects to a total Colorado LGB adult population of more than 230,000 people in 2017.
 That number generally agrees with estimates by other groups.